 Posting order is the order in which transactions (debits and credits) are applied to your account during the nightly posting process that happens at the end of each business day.
 Credits, like deposits, are added to your account balance, and debits, such as checks and ATM withdrawals, are subtracted from your account balance.

 The posting order may not have any impact to your account as long as you have sufficient funds to cover your transactions.
 Because transactions are paid in a particular order, though, you will need to stay aware of your balance to ensure there is enough money in your account to cover the payments in the order that the amounts are subtracted.

 At the end of each business day, we group like transactions into categories before we post them.
 And each group is then placed in chronological order.
 Below are the most common categories in the order they will post and some common types of transactions within each category:

-– this category includes automated payments (ACH) and transfers, checks, and bill pay transactions paid through Online Banking.
-Checks will post in check number order, and remaining debits will post from lowest dollar to highest dollar amount.
+3. Other Debits – this category includes automated payments (ACH) and transfers, checks, and bill pay transactions paid through Online Banking.
+Checks will post in check number order.
+Other debits post from lowest dollar to highest dollar amount.

 Example of a common transaction posting order for a given day:

 Note: The items listed above include common categories and common types of transactions and are not inclusive of all transactions. *Example: You make a $50 withdrawal from a non-Atlantic Union Bank ATM that charges a $3 fee; the transaction is also subject to Atlantic Union Bank’s Foreign ATM Withdrawal Fee of $3.

 We offer tools to help you keep track of your balance and transactions.

 - Check your balance anytime via your online banking account or our mobile banking app.